mcombeau/dns-tools/README.md

-# go-dns-tools
+# dns-tools

-A small Golang DNS message toolkit.
+A small DNS message toolkit in Go.
 It includes encoding and decoding functions and is mostly RFC 1035 compliant.
 It's able to handle compressed DNS messages.

 It also includes a main which is able to encode and send a DNS question and print the answer in a human-readable dig-like format.